bennetthermanoff/TU-Makerspace-Card-Reader/README.md

 ## Scope
 ### Frontend (in progress):
-- Machine Tablet Views: Webpages for different control tablets mounted in the space, where users who are authorised can activate machines after tapping their RFID card. (in progress)
+- Machine Tablet Views: Webpages for different control tablets mounted in the space, where users who are authorised can activate machines after tapping their RFID card. (complete)
+- Edit View: Edit User Permisions and create new FabTechs
-- Register View: Register a new user, requires login from fabTech (in progress)
+- Register View: Register a new user, requires login from fabTech (complete)
 - Train View: Update a user's trainings to allow access to machines, requires login from fabTech (in progress)
 - Audit View: View user logs and machine logs, requires login from admin (in progress)
-- Tagout View: Tag out/in and comment on machine status, notifies machine expert, requires login from fabTech (in progress)
+- Tagout View: Tag out/in and comment on machine status, notifies machine expert, requires login from fabTech (complete)

 ### Backend (in progress):
 #### Api Calls (complete)